RCIC-UCI-Public/website-rcic/docs/source/hpc3/reallocations.rst

 UCI invests in new equipment every year to reach this particular goal.
 The RCIC executive committee also approved a plan that would not result on over-allocation of HPC3.

-**There are numerous challanges in fairly providing access to these hours**:
+**There are numerous challenges in fairly providing access to these hours**:
    * Any hour that a computing core sits idle is computing that is "lost forever."
    * Actual computing needs are quite uneven.
 Some research groups need significantly more than 200K hours/year, some significantly less.
    * Usage by any group is uneven throughout the year.
 Bursts of computing followed periods of reduced/no use is common.